zerowastefestival/zerowastefestival.github.io/index.md

 ## Tickets

-The Zero Waste Festival is a non-for-profit festival run solely by volunteers.
-However, to bring the festival and workshops to attractive locations close to you we have to rent premises, arrange for insurance, and reimburse our speakers and workshop leaders.
+The Zero Waste Festival is a nonprofit festival run solely by volunteers.
+However, to bring the festival and workshops to attractive locations close to you, we have to rent premises, arrange for insurance, and reimburse our speakers and workshop leaders.
 That's why we have to ask a small admission charge from our visitors --- but be assured that we try to keep the prices as low as possible.
-If you would like to become a sponsor or partner of the festival and help to set off some of the costs, do not hesitate to get in [contact](/get-involved) with us.
+If you would like to become a sponsor or partner of the festival and help to offset some of the costs, do not hesitate to get in [contact](/get-involved) with us.

 Tickets are available on [Eventbrite](https://www.eventbrite.ie/e/zero-waste-festival-make-it-last-tickets-46691494517){:target="blank"} and we offer three price tiers.